serbannacu/gxna/README.md

 ## Interaction Data

-GXNA represents prior biological knowledge as a (sparse) graph, with nodes corresponding to genes and edges to known interactions.
+GXNA represents prior biological knowledge as a (sparse) graph, with nodes corresponding to genes (features) and edges to known pairwise interactions.
 The graph is undirected, even though the original interaction data may be directed (e.g. one gene activates another).
 Interaction type and direction are only used for displaying results,